HazeCCS/Snusdex/README.md

 #### WKWebView (`WebView.swift`)
 - Loads `https://snusdex.com` inside a `WKWebView` with a custom iPhone Safari user agent
-- Registers a `hapticHandler` JavaScript message bridge — when the web app calls `window.webkit.messageHandlers.hapticHandler.postMessage(...)`, the native shell fires `UIImpactFeedbackGenerator(style: .light)` instantly
+- Registers a `hapticHandler` JavaScript message bridge — when the web app calls `window.webkit.messageHandlers.hapticHandler.postMessage(...)`, the native shell fires `UIImpactFeedbackGenerator(style: [...])` instantly
 - Auto-grants camera permission for barcode scanning via `requestMediaCapturePermissionFor` — no permission prompt interrupts the scan flow
 - Allows inline video autoplay for the splash screen animation
 - Injects a JavaScript snippet at document start that silences the web-layer splash sound, so the native audio player can handle it exclusively (prevents a Control Center media player from appearing)